Security

 • Swarm performs a variety of operations with admin-level privileges, on behalf of a user.
 Even if the Helix Core Server has IP-based, or userid-based protections, installed to prevent access to some or most of its versioned data, Swarm typically does have access to this data.
 Therefore, Swarm cannot guarantee that no information leakage will occur, particularly when custom modules are in use, or Swarm source has been customized.

-For more information, see Authorizing Access in Helix Core Server Administrator Guide.
+For more information, see Access authorization in Helix Core Server Administrator Guide.

 Disable system info